d-bucur/awesome-bevy/readme.md

 # Useful Rust tools
 - [arewegameyet](https://arewegameyet.rs/): A more general collection of Rust tools for gamedev.
 Not specific to Bevy
-- [rand](https://github.com/rust-random/rand): You're probably going to be using randomness a lot so might as well import the create
+- [rand](https://github.com/rust-random/rand): You're probably going to be using randomness a lot so might as well import the crate
 - [Serde](https://github.com/serde-rs/serde): Serialization framework.
 When you need to save data to disk or send it on the network.
 - [Rayon](https://github.com/rayon-rs/rayon): A parallelism library.
 When Bevy's parallelization is not enough for you, just install this library and you're one `par_iter()` away from (mostly) data race free threading.
 Get those slacking cores to work!
 - [Criterion](https://github.com/bheisler/criterion.rs): Benchmarking library